 Traveling for work

 When you have to travel for work, whether in a car or any other means of transportation, an injury suffered while traveling should be eligible for workers’ comp.
-This would apply, for example, if you were injured as you were driving from Miami up to Palm Beach for a conference or to meet with clients.
+This would apply, for example, if you were injured as you were driving from Coral Gables up to Palm Beach for a conference or to meet with clients.

 These situations can sometimes be confusing – even for employers.
 If you’re having difficulty obtaining workers’ comp benefits for an injury suffered during travel (whether around the block or across the state) for work, it’s important to find out what your legal rights are.